 In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of Federal-Mogul Corporation at December 31, 2011 and 2010, and the consolidated results of their operations and their cash flows for each of the three years in the period ended December 31, 2011, in conformity with U.S. generally accepted accounting principles.

-/s/ Ernst & Young LLP Detroit, Michigan February 28, 2012
+Detroit, Michigan February 28, 2012

 CONSOLIDATED BALANCE SHEETS (In millions)